jurecuhalev/pytest-example/README.md

-Example repository that reproduces a problem with django-tagging and master of pytest_dev
+Example repository that reproduces a problem with django-tagging and master of pytest_django

 To run it: